free5gc/free5gc.github.io/docs/blog/IntroduceKubernetesAndDeploymentfree5GConKubernetesWithHelm/main.md

-# Introduce Kubernetes and Deployment free5GC on Kubernetes with helm
+# Introduce Kubernetes and Deploy free5GC on Kubernetes with helm
 >[!NOTE]
 > Author: Elisa Lee
 > Date: 2023/8/16